sbin-github/sbin-public-cv.github.io/projects.md

 {% include youtube.html id="u0uSIhfIuNE" %}
 _(Under progress)_
 <br>
-Control of a wearable robot requires considering unobservable, nonlinear and non-periodic disturbances from its user.
-This project aims to design a robust controller based on hybrid structure of learning-based and model based controllers.
-Also, the walking style of human is embedded to robot control considering the safety and demands of real patients.
+Control of a wearable robot requires considering unobservable, nonlinear, and non-periodic disturbances from its user.
+This project aims to design a robust controller based on a hybrid structure of learning-based and model-based controllers.
+Also, the walking style of humans is transferred to robot joint trajectory with considering the safe range of motion and demands of real-world patients.

 ---